randrewsimcdi/docc/README.md

 Once you click publish, the article gets pushed to Github, then deployed automatically by Netlify.

-## Add to Menu Bar
+## Add Article to Menu Bar

-Edit the file `gridsome.config.js`
+- Edit the file `gridsome.config.js`
-Add your article url to the items
+- Add your article url to the items
-Save file and commit to Github with the messsage `menu update: article name, article name, article name` Wait 1-3 minutes for site to be live
+- Save file and commit to Github with the messsage `menu update: article name, article name, article name`
+- Wait 1-3 minutes for site to be live

 ```js
 // gridsome.config.js